stacksjs/table/README.md

 # Table Elements

-The easiest way to integrate Meilisearch (Algolia coming soon) into your frontend.
-These components will allow you to kick-start the development of your next beautiful table UIs, including a blazing-fast UX.
+The easiest way to integrate Meilisearch into your frontend as a data source for your tables.
+These components will allow you to kick-start the development of feature-rich & configurable table UIs, including a beautiful, blazing-fast (!)
+UX.

 ## 🐙 Features

-This Vue component library comes with the following features/"improvements" to the table element:
+This Vue component library comes with the following features, improvements to the `table` element:

 - `<table-v2 />`
-  - quickly & simply develop a highly-configurable table UI without worrying about the backend
+  - quickly spin up a highly-configurable table UI without worrying about the backend
-  - "facet filtering" & "table head sorting" natively built in
+  - "facet-filtering" & "table head sorting" natively built-in
-  - enterprise-ready
   - Meilisearch & Laravel Scout API compatible
+  - Enterprise-ready
   - _Soon: Algolia integration_

+Get granular control over the table appearance & behavior, with the following (optional) components:

 - `<table-search />`
   - configure your search input for blazing fast search results